AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 1. We put the source locations in the new constructor extension, similar in spirit to the current `Located`.
 1. We put the source locations in the new field extensions and use a typeclass to set/get the locations.
+1. We improve on 1. by recovering the ping-pong style for its favorable type safety, still inside the same TTG encoding, by making sure that `XPat` is only possible in `LPat` and not in plain `Pat`.
+1. We call a type family in `LPat` that expands to `Located Pat` for `GhcPass`es and to `Pat` otherwise.

 In the implementation, we have settled on the solution A, mainly as it avoids the clutter: handling of source locations is done once per data type rather than once in every constructor.